An Interview With ...

 One of my heroines is Merel Laseur, a true dame.
 At an age where most people seem to take it down a bit, she's always impeccably dressed and groomed and, more importantly, she wears life as it should be worn - witty, elegant, curious, open-minded and always up for adventure!
 She's an example to many.

 Another is Daphne Guinness, fashion designer, model, art collector and, not unlikely myself, an Haute Couture addict.
-I find her eccentric, unique and personal style, executed on the highest level, and her intricate eye of perfection immensely inspiring.
+I find her eccentric, unique and personal style, executed on the highest level, and her intricate eye for perfection immensely inspiring.

 Best place for fashionistas seeking inspiration?